 Sounds great, right?
 But does it work?

-When used properly, the Diaper Genie actually does a pretty decent job of concealing odor.
+When used properly, the Diaper Genie actually does a pretty decent job of concealing the odor.
 The slim design and tight-fitting plastic film reduce the amount of air in the unit, making it more difficult for odors to travel.
-What’s more, unlike a regular trash can, which releases a toxic cloud of stink every time you open it, the Diaper Genie’s two-compartment design ensures that stored waste is never again exposed to the open air - a small fact that can make a big difference given the number of times you’ll crack that thing open during the day.
+What’s more, unlike a regular trash can, which releases a toxic cloud of stink every time you open it, the Diaper Genie’s two-compartment design ensures that stored waste is never again exposed to the open air—a small fact that can make a big difference given the number of times you’ll crack that thing open during the day.

-Still, when it comes to battling diaper stink, ever pail has its limits.
+Still, when it comes to battling diaper stink, every pail has its limits.
 Frequent emptying is key.
 Remember, the unit is intended to buy you a little time between trips to the curb, not reign in nuclear fallout.
 Empty often, and you should be pretty pleased with the Genie’s performance.